holos-run/bank-of-holos/README.md

 ## Get Started

+> [!WARNING]
+> These guides are currently in development.
+Check back in a week or two for the finished guides.

 1. Read the [Quickstart] to learn the core concepts of Holos.
 2. Create a [Local Cluster] to explore the platform locally.
 3. [Manage a Project] to learn how Holos enables teams to work together.